You found our list of fun morale boosters for employees.

-Game shows are an adrenaline rush for participants and audience alike, and a spirited round or two of Team building Jeopardy can help your stuff feel like winners.
+When searching for fun office games to boost morale, consider Jeopardy!
+Game shows are an adrenaline rush for participants and audience alike, and a spirited round or two of team building Jeopardy can help your staff feel like winners.
 To play, find a template online and create stimulating questions.
 Then, split your group into two teams, and compete to see which side reigns supreme.
-Offering prizes like coffee gift cards, upgraded office supplies, or early dismissal serves as further incentive and amplifies the thrill of victory.
+Offering prizes like coffee gift cards, upgraded office supplies, or early dismissal serves as a further incentive and amplifies the thrill of victory.

 Your team is full of some of the most hardworking folks you know.
 So hardworking, in fact, that lunchtime often finds your teammates perched at desks, shoveling salad or pizza into mouths with one hand and firing off an email to a client with the other.
-A thank you lunch may be a nice gesture, but team members may not get to enjoy a sit down meal if under a tight deadline or swamped with to-dos.
+A thank-you lunch may be a nice gesture, but team members may not get to enjoy a sit-down meal if they are under a tight deadline or swamped with to-dos.
 Yet teammates could use a morale boost most while under that kind of pressure.

 You can use Street Food Finder to locate food trucks in your city.

 Everyone could use a mid-morning or afternoon pick-me-up in the form of a tasty treat from time to time.
 Putting free food in the breakroom frequently devolves into a mad dash.
 For a more egalitarian approach to snack time, you can start a snack wagon.
 First, commandeer a wheeled cart or collapsible wagon; in a pinch, a wheeled office chair will work too.